leonkosak/abp-community-articles/en/2023-12-11-Performance-Optimization-NET-Application/Post.md

 * [JSON in PostgreSQL](https://www.postgresql.org/docs/current/functions-json.html)
 * [JSON Mapping in Npgsql (EF Core)](https://www.npgsql.org/efcore/mapping/json.html)

+### Paging Approach
+If **Cursor Pagination** can be used, then it is the preferred way how to effectively sort and paginate data from database.
+[This article]()https://khalidabuhakmeh.com/cursor-paging-with-entity-framework-core-and-aspnet-core shows execution times and it's based on EF Core implementation.

 ### Database sharding
 The smaller the database, the less data is for querying and this also means lower execution times.
 * In multitenant applications, it is recommended to use per-tenant database or multiple databases per tenant (logging db, data db,...).